Fairy wants to make daily housecleaning a thing

 Some of the logistics work Kohli is using is borrowed from his time in the food logistics space, like splitting cities into zones to optimize travel time and ensure that there’s enough work for housecleaners to do.

 On that front, Fairy provides a more stable and predictable work schedule for cleaners, who still get to choose which clients they want to work with.
-And since every client is different, Fairy doesn’t prescribe a certain way for cleanings to be done — instead it leaves that up to client and service provider to figure out what is most important to be taken care of.
+And since every client is different, Fairy doesn’t prescribe a certain way for cleanings to be done — instead it leaves that up to client and service providers to figure out what is most important to be taken care of.

 Another way Fairy believes it can lower costs for itself and its cleaners is by not defining what supplies to use.
 Rather than requiring housecleaners to lug their own equipment or supplies from one building to another, the company asks clients to stock up on whatever cleaning materials housecleaners might need to get a job done.